lokapal-xyz/education/content/howtodao/03-dao-governance/Proposal-Lifecycle-and-Execution/Governance-Decisions.md

 - **Smart contract automation** reduces manual intervention and ensures efficient governance execution.
 - **Time locks and emergency mechanisms** help balance automation with security.
 - **Social and legal structures** may still be needed for off-chain governance enforcement.

-A well-designed governance execution framework ensures that DAOs remain decentralized, accountable, and secure while enforcing their decisions effectively.